Skip to Content

 The clusterPrefix property specifies the prefix for cluster arguments.
 If set, then eligible arguments starting with this prefix may be considered a cluster.
 This must be used in conjunction with the cluster letters attribute.

 Option names have precedence over the cluster prefix.
-For example, if the prefix is a single dash and there’s an option named '-flag', then an argument with this name will not be considered a cluster argument.
+For example, if the prefix is a single dash and there is an option named '-flag', then arguments matching this name will not be considered a cluster.
 On the other hand, the cluster prefix has precedence over the option prefix.

 Option prefix